kiwanami/emacs-deferred/README.markdown

 * url-retrieve, url-get, url-post

-The deferred tasks those are created by 'deferred:new' are never called.
+The deferred tasks those are created by `deferred:new` are never called.
 Using this object, a deferred chain can pause to wait for other events.
-(See the source for 'deferred:wait'.)
+(See the source for `deferred:wait`.)

 One can fire the chain before connecting.
 That is, deferred objects wait for connecting the subsequent task holding the result value.
-The functions 'deferred:succeed' and 'deferred:fail' create those waiting objects.
+The functions `deferred:succeed` and `deferred:fail` create those waiting objects.

 #### Static connection ####

-The 'static connection (statically connected)' is a connection between deferred tasks on the source code.
+The `static connection (statically connected)` is a connection between deferred tasks on the source code.
 This is a basic usage for the deferred chain.

 The static connection is almost equivalent to ordinary callback notation as an argument in the function declarations.
 The deferred notation is easy to read and write better than the callback one, because the sequence of asynchronous tasks can be written by the deferred notation straightforward.

 #### Dynamic Connection ####

 Returning a deferred object in the deferred tasks, the returned task is executed before the next deferred one that is statically connected on the source code.
-This is the 'dynamic connection (dynamically connected)'.
+This is the `dynamic connection (dynamically connected)`.

 Employing a recursive structure of deferred tasks, you can construct higher level control structures, such as loop.